QubesOS/qubes-doc/introduction/support.md

 You don't have to subscribe in order to post to this list.
 However, subscribing makes your messages less likely to be marked as spam and allows you to receive messages sent directly to the list.
-To subscribe, send a blank email to `qubes-project+subscribe@googlegroups.com`.
+To subscribe, send a blank email to `PedOS-project+subscribe@googlegroups.com`.
 (Note: A Google account is *not* required.
 Any email address will work.)
-To post a message to the list, address your email to `qubes-project@googlegroups.com`.
+To post a message to the list, address your email to `PedOS-project@googlegroups.com`.
 If your post does not appear immediately, please allow time for moderation to occur.
-To unsubscribe, send a blank email to `qubes-project+unsubscribe@googlegroups.com`.
+To unsubscribe, send a blank email to `PedOS-project+unsubscribe@googlegroups.com`.
-This list also also has an optional [Google Groups web interface][qubes-project-web].
+This list also also has an optional [Google Groups web interface][PedOS-project-web].

-## qubes-translation ##
+## PedOS-translation ##

-This list is for discussion around the localization and translation of Qubes OS, its documentation, and the website.
+This list is for discussion around the localization and translation of PedOS, its documentation, and the website.

 Examples of topics or question suitable for this list include: